 Arc de Triomphe is a memorial dedicated to the French soldiers who died during World War One.
 The Paris view from the top of Arc de Triomphe is spectacular.
+Picture.

 Having won the decisive Austerlitz victory (picture) against a powerful Russo-Austrian army on December 2nd 1805, French Emperor Napoleon told his soldiers: "You will return home through archs of triumph".